 Vitamin C is another valuable supplement we are all familiar with.
 However, to maximize the benefits of this nutrient, consume it as much as possible in raw form.
 Citrus fruits, broccoli, tomato, papaya, mango, red, green and yellow peppers, and kiwi all have significant doses of the vitamin.

 Tea has been studied and shown to increase the levels of interferon – a hormone vital in our immune systems.
-Green and black varieties are best, and consuming at least a couple cups per
+Green and black varieties are best, and consuming at least a couple cups per day is suggested.

 Consider visiting your chiropractor.